 What is Unicode?

 Contrary to many assumptions, Unicode is not a particular font, nor any programming language.
 Instead, Unicode is an international standard, in which each character is dedicated a special code.
-In the long run, in Unicode all characters and text elements of all known sign systems will have a correlation in Unicode, so that there are many advantages of Unicode over other encodings.
+In the long run, all characters and text elements of all known sign systems will have a correlation in Unicode, so that there are many advantages of Unicode over other encodings.

-While the storage of text in the conventional ASCII format allows only 128 different characters (256 in common ANSI format), it is theoretically possible to save all possible characters of all writing systems of the world in just one file using Unicode.
+While the storage of text in the conventional ASCII format only allows 128 different characters (256 in the ANSI format), it is theoretically possible to save all possible characters of all writing systems of the world in just one file using Unicode.
 Moreover, in the ASCII and ANSI format, many of the 128 or 256 characters are already predefined control characters, so that there are less characters for use.
 Especially in the international exchange of files, or the compatibility of software that is to be run on as many computers around the world as possible, Unicode has a particular importance.

 Meanwhile Unicode already contains more than 100,000 characters, so that the entire code space can no longer be embedded as glyphs within a single font file.
 In the most common file formats, TrueType and OpenType a maximum of only 65,536 glyphs can be saved.
 In any case, most fonts contain only very few characters compared to the possibilities of the Unicode character set.
 The topic Unicode Fonts on this page deals with this problem.

-The storage of Unicode can be done in various formats, which have different advantages and disadvantages, so that you have to decide according to the use and purpose what format is best.
+The storage of Unicode can be done in various formats, which have different advantages and disadvantages, so that you have to decide according to the use and purpose what format is fitting the best.
 The topic Unicode Formats on this compilation deals with this issue and the various Unicode Transformation Formats (UTF).
 Nevertheless, it is important to note that each code point corresponds to only one specific character and a character that is set once will be changed never again to ensure compatibility.
 More information about this topic, you can get here.
 The different Unicode formats refer only to the different representation of the same code points.

 At last, on the topic software, there is a list of all software projects by Stefan Trost Media, which can handle Unicode.
 Here you can find a list of the software and the functions related to Unicode.
 You can also find direct links to the download and description pages of the software on this page.